Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 If you want to understand in more depth what needs to be done in the Azure portal, and how to change the code (Option 2), please have a look at [Manual-Configuration-Steps.md](./Manual-Configuration-Steps.md).
 Otherwise (Option 1), the steps to use the PowerShell are the following:

 #### Find your tenant ID
-I might be that the user you want to create Azure Active Directory applications with can do it in several active directories.
-In that case to disambiguate in which active directory to create the applications, you will need to provide its tenant ID.
-Here is how to get it:
+If you have access to multiple Azure Active Directory tenants, you must specify the ID of the tenant in which you wish to create the applications.
+Here's how to find you tenant ID:
  1. Sign in to the [Azure portal](https://portal.azure.com).
  2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
  3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.